muhammad-rafi/cisco-ansible-eda/README.md

 ```

 #### Install Ansible PyLibssh for Ansible to use SSH to Network Devices
-`Note:` This is optional, you may use `paramiko` only as mentioned in the previous section.
+`Note:` This is optional, you may use `paramiko` only as mentioned in the previous step.

 ```shell
 (ansible_latest) [root@devnetbox ~]# pip install ansible-pylibssh